Where to Take a Sommelier Course in Paris?

 3. Sensory analysis

-You will therefore need to train your nose, your palate, your olfactory memory...
+So you'll need to train your nose, your palate, your olfactory memory...

-When to Switch to Certification Training?
+When to Move on to Certification Programs?

 ✔ the regions